Meet the Racing Guy Media Files News Inside Motorsports Cup Quiz Contact

 Pat found that talking about racing was great, but getting behind the wheel was even better.
 In the mid 90's Pat started with Legends Cars, moved to NASCAR Late Models, raced the NASCAR Dash Series and teamed with his partner Steve Portenga to win the NASCAR Southwest Tour Championship in 1998.
 Pat also did a considerable amount of road racing in SCCA and IMSA.
 In fact, Pat raced in the 24 Hours of Daytona, 12 hours of Sebring, the Snowball Derby and the Copper World Classic at PIR.
 Pat got a taste of what few broadcasters ever dreamed of and those experiences provide Pat with a unique prospective in his life as a broadcaster today.

 These days you can find The Racing Guy at the track and on the air all the time.
 Pat travels to more than 80% of the NASCAR Sprint Cup Series races in his motorhome and broadcasts from the tracks weekly on ESPN Radio.
-RaceDay can be heard on the ESPN Radio Network and on ESPN.COM 6am to 7am on both Saturday's and Sundays, 52 weeks each year.
-Also, during the season Pat produces more than 100 weekly updates on racing for ESPN Radio.
-The shows keep everyone up to speed on NASCAR from the Sprint Cup Series, Nationwide Series and the NASCAR Truck Series too.
-Opinion, results and interviews are a part of RaceDay on ESPN Radio each and every week.
+RaceDay updates can be heard on the ESPN Radio Network and on ESPN.COM 52 weeks each year.
+The updates keep everyone up to speed on NASCAR from the Sprint Cup Series, Nationwide Series and the NASCAR Truck Series too.
+Opinion, results and interviews are a part of RaceDay updates on ESPN Radio each and every week.

 Pat also is the host and producer of The Front Stretch on SIRIUS XM NASCAR Radio Channel 90 which airs every Saturday and Sunday morning from 7am to 11am.
 This show gives the NASCAR audience a chance to sound off each week and talk directly to Pat about the sport they love!
 Pat is still a part of the Performance Racing Network, which broadcast more than 20 live NASCAR races each year from all the SMI tracks around the country and if you need to find Pat online just head over to www.theracingguy.com.